Designing care and support, together

 - Assistive technology.
 From a specially-adapted kettle through to a visual doorbell, there are lots of ways technology can help people to live well.

-Family, friends and the person’s.
+- Family, friends and other people in the person’s life.
 There may be other people in a person’s life who could support them with some things, if only they knew about it.
 We employ a Community Wellbeing Coordinator to help people to stay connected to those around them .

 - Local services.
 Because we’re local, we also know about other services in the community that might help too.
 It could be anything from a transport service through to an activity group.

 - Our team.
 Finally, we think about where our team members can help.